aidgncom/fullscore/README.md

 This shows a purposeful buyer who knew exactly what they wanted.
 ```

-Just as guitar tab notation captures 6 strings on a page, BEAT captures multi-dimensional behavioral data as a 1D string that AI immediately decodes to understand user intent.
+Just as guitar tab notation captures 6 strings on a page, BEAT captures multi-dimensional behavioral data as a 1D string.

-The advantage of serialized linear sequences is their language-like structure requiring no interpretation.
-Unlike JSON's nested structures, BEAT reads straight through, relatively safe from parsing errors or structural ambiguity.
+Traditional raw data like JSON stores individual events as separate dots that need to be parsed and interpreted.
+BEAT is also raw data, but it connects these dots into flowing lines, much like musical notation, where the story of user behavior is already embedded.

-What matters is that with simple rules, AI immediately interprets.
+BEAT's key advantage is that it enables accurate analysis simply by providing AI with straightforward rules.
 With just 3 rules for pages (!), time (~), and elements (*), AI understands `!home~300*3input1` as search after 30 seconds at home.

-While BEAT falls within domain-specific languages (DSL), its characteristic of being readable by both humans and AI suggests it's a new type of behavioral recording language.
+While BEAT falls within domain-specific languages (DSL), its characteristic of being readable by both humans and AI suggests it’s a new type of behavioral recording language.

 BEAT's recommended default uses only cookie-safe characters.
 This 100% complies with RFC 6265 standards, passing safely through Edge and other security barriers.